James Woolley

 (610) 330-5246

-Teaching and research interests: the literature and social history of the long 18th century (1660-1820); satire; the novel; poetry; songs; literary research methods; the history of the book; digital humanities; analytic bibliography
+Teaching and research interests: the literature and social history of the long 18th century (1660-1820); satire; the novel; poetry; literary research methods; the history of the book; digital humanities; analytic bibliography

 Selected publications: